endurantgames/cosmiclegends/src/classes/generic.md

     knowledge in a nonsensical way, count all 4s, 5s, or 6s as successes.

-Arsenal
-:   *Prerequisite: You can't have another __Arsenal__ Ability.*
-    At the start of each Storyline, pick a number of Power Words from the Inventor or Knight Personal Power Words Lists equal to the Volume.
-    You can use each such Power Word as a Core Power Word once during the current Storyline without paying any Might.
-    This is an *Arsenal* Ability.

 Hero Without Fear
 :   You are completely fearless.
 If you are exposed to any fear-
     based effects, spend 1 Might to counter that use for you only.
     Your lack of fear lets you take risks to save others without concern for your own safety: You can choose to add 2 dice when you roll to advance the Rescue goal.
-If you do, lose 1 Health or 1 Might after resolving the roll.Choose any two or three single words you like; these are your **Nova Power Words**.
+If you do, lose 1 Health or 1 Might after resolving the roll.

-At the start of any Storyline, your Nova Power Words are **Locked** and you can't use them in Power Displays, Stunts, or Combos.

-When you mark all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

-You can use one of your *Unlocked* Nova Power Words in a Power Stunt

-or Combo for free; if you spend 1 Might, you can include a second Nova Power Word as well.

-You can use one or more of your *Locked* Nova Power Words in a Power

-Display, Stunt, or Combo by spending 1 Might per Nova Power Word.
-The Nova Power Word remains *Locked*.

 Local Hero
 :   You and your home town are nearly synonymous.
     You know the geography of the city like the back of your hand.
-    Add the name of your city as a Core Power Word.
+    Add the name of your city as a single Core Power Word.
     Add 2 dice whenever you make a skill roll related to the city.
     While you're in your home city, add 2 dice when you roll to advance the Allay or Rescue goals.

     *Repetition* You can take this Ability more than once.
-When you do, choose another city in which you can use this Ability.
+When you do, choose another city covered by this Ability.

+Well-Connected
+:   To be determined

 :::::::::::::::::::::::::::::::::::::